Expensify/App/OfflineUX.md

 2. We may be able to guess what a successful request would look like, but we don't want to misguide the user into believing their action was completed.
 For example, we don't want the user to believe that a financial transaction has been made when it actually hasn't.

+To handle problems like this, we have developed offline UX patterns and guidance on when to use them.
+Every feature of this application should fit into one of these patterns.

 ### Descriptions of the UX Patterns